Innovations in Science

 What We've Achieved

-MDA is the nation’s largest nonprofit supporter of research on over 40 different neuromuscular diseases for over 65 years.
-Every year MDA supports hundreds and hundreds of physicians and scientists in the fight to free individuals — and the families who love them — from the harm of muscular dystrophy, ALS and related muscle-debilitating diseases that take away physical strength, independence and life.
-As such, MDA has contributed to many major advances in muscle biology and therapy development over the decades.
+MDA is the nation’s largest nonprofit supporter of research on more than 40 different neuromuscular diseases for more than 70 years.
+Every year MDA supports hundreds of physicians and scientists in the fight to develop effective treatments for muscular dystrophies, motor neuron diseases, and related muscle-debilitating diseases so that people living with these disorders can thrive and pursue their passions.

 Since its inception, MDA has invested more than $1 billion collectively in the laboratories of 7,000 scientists, helping build the entire field of neuromuscular disease biology and pioneering technologies such as the identification of disease-causing genes, gene therapy, antisense oligonucleotides, and, most recently, gene editing.

 “The basic science research that is annually supported by the MDA is like a fountain, springing forth new discoveries that drive future treatments and cures.” — Dr. Joe Metzger, University of Minnesota